-Researchers at Purdue University developed high-strength aluminum alloy coatings.
+Researchers at Purdue University developed a high-strength aluminum alloy and coatings.
 Xinghang Zhang, a professor in Purdue’s School of Materials Engineering who led the team of researchers, noted that there is increasing demand for such materials because of their advantages for automakers and aerospace industries.

 “We have created a very durable and lightweight aluminum alloy that is just as strong as, and possibly stronger than, stainless steel,” Zhang said.
 “Our aluminum alloy is lightweight and provides flexibility that stainless steel does not in many applications.”